karthik-dasari/Whatsapp-message-sender-in-Tkinter/README.md

 ## Installation and Setup Instructions:

 #### Clone down this repository.
-You will need python, Tkinter amd Selenium installed globally on your machine or in a virutal environment.
+You will need python, Tkinter and Selenium installed globally on your machine or in a virutal environment.

 git clone https://github.com/karthik-dasari/Whatsapp-message-sender-in-Tkinter.git